-Carl R. Cramer, Ed.D., Director
+Rev. Carl R. Cramer, Ed.D., Director

 The seamless Bachelor of Science to Master of Science Degree in Athletic Training is a 162 semester hour (10 semester) program available to qualified students, which can be completed in five years.
 A summer term may be required in some cases.
-Choices include a thesis option OR the successful completion of the comprehensive examination and a project/internship.
+Choices include a thesis option OR the successful completion of the comprehensive examination and a project/ internship.
 The program requires 132 undergraduate semester hours and 30 graduate semester hours.
-The student who successfully completes the program meets the requirements for the Bachelor of Science degree in Athletic Training and the Master of Science Degree in Movement Science with a specialization in Athletic Training.
-This degree program option in Athletic Training merges the undergraduate CAATE accredited entry-level program with an advanced graduate Athletic Training degree program in a seamless five-year time frame.
+The student who successfully completes the program meets the requirements for the Bachelor of Science degree in Athletic Training and the Master of Science Degree in Movement Science with a specialization in Injury and Sport Biomechanics-Athletic Training Track.
+This degree program option in Athletic Training merges the undergraduate CAATE accredited entry-level program with an advanced graduate Athletic Training degree program in a seamless time frame.
 Students will need to arrange transportation to off-campus clinical experience sites.
 This may include cost for public transportation and/or parking.
 Senior fall interns in SES 499 will begin at their site approximately two weeks before the term begins.
 Students must make room and board arrangements for this time which may result in additional financial obligations.
 Students attending summer session must be enrolled full-time during this session to receive financial aid.

-Full Acceptance into the B.S. to M.S.
-Program in Athletic Training
+Academic Good Standing for B.S.to M.S. in Athletic Training